Got questions

 The governing board is elected by the will of the voters, and any Lopez residents who are registered to vote can run for the board.
 Secondly, indicators such as community interest and program feedback will influence the programming and offerings moving forward.
 Also, there will never be levy raises without voter approval.

-Donations are also essential for producing educational materials, such as brochures, flyers, a website, social media campaigns, printing of petition forms etc. By soliciting donations, the “Rally for the Rec” campaign committee aims to ensure they have the necessary resources to effectively promote the initiative and engage the community in the process.
+Donations are essential for any campaign – for producing educational materials, such as brochures, flyers, a website, social media campaigns, posters, yard signs etc. This ensures the “Rally for the Rec” campaign has the necessary resources to effectively promote the initiative and engage the community in the process.

 It’s important to note that all committee members are volunteers and are not being paid for their time or efforts.
-Their commitment to this initiative is driven by a shared passion for enhancing recreational opportunities in our community, but the financial support from donations is crucial to cover the necessary expenses for promoting the initiative and ensuring it reaches the ballot.
+Their commitment to this initiative is driven by a shared passion for enhancing recreational opportunities in our community, but the financial support from donations has been crucial to cover the necessary expenses for promoting the initiative and ensuring it reaches the ballot.
+Thank you to those who have donated to this initiative!

 A failed measure would have significant implications for our community.
 We can expect to see many beloved programs and events either being scaled back or eliminated as they become increasingly unsustainable.
 These particularly include school sports, summer workshops, after-school and summer programming.
 As the K-12 Lopez public school is an essential part of our community, without adequate funds to finance school sports it is expected that enrollment would drop further, putting even more pressure on our school’s stretched finances.
 As a community we would also be deprived of many new opportunities for vibrant community engagement, recreation, and wellness programs.
 Community members and advocates would need to continually rally for future funding initiatives, or find volunteers to ensure the continuation of services, none of which is sustainable in the long term.